maciejwolczyk/maciejwolczyk.github.io/_pages/about.md

 <h1 id="aboutme"> About me </h1>

-I'm a research engineer at [IDEAS NCBR](https://ideas-ncbr.pl/en/) under supervision of [Prof. Piotr Miłoś](https://www.mimuw.edu.pl/~pmilos/).
-My main research interests are centered around the issue of efficiency in deep learning, highlighting the following questions in particular:
+I'm a post-doc at [IDEAS NCBR](https://ideas-ncbr.pl/en/) under supervision of [Prof. Piotr Miłoś](https://www.mimuw.edu.pl/~pmilos/).
+I'm interested in:
+- Sequential Decision Making -- how to use models such as RNNs, transformers, and state-space models in RL and beyond.
+- Reinforcement Learning  -- how to increase the sample efficiency and leverage models pre-trained on offline data.
 - Continual Learning -- how to remember the past and reuse it efficiently when learning from a stream of data.
-- Reinforcement Learning  -- how to increase the sample efficiency and leverage models pre-trained on offline data.
-- Conditional Computation  -- how to adapt the computing power of the model to a given example.
 - Generative Models -- how to perform weakly supervised conditional generation and adapt existing models for conditional generation.

 <h1 id="news"> News </h1>
+- **(February 2024)** Our [paper on the issue of forgetting in RL fine-tuning](https://arxiv.org/abs/2402.02868) is out!
+Also, check out [this talk](https://www.youtube.com/watch?v=seB93xaHhiM) given by Bartek, my amazing co-author.
+- **(February 2024)** I defended my PhD thesis with distinction!
+Huge thanks to my supervisor, prof. Jacek Tabor and everyone who helped me along the way.
+- **(January 2024)** A [work on compositional generalization and modularity](https://openreview.net/forum?id=H98CVcX1eh) I helped with was accepted at ICLR 2024.
+Congrats to the whole team!
 - **(October 2023)**  Started work as a research engineer at IDEAS NCBR!
 Hopefully, the job title will change to "post-doc" soon :)
 - **(June 2023)**  Submitted my PhD thesis, awaiting reviews!
 Went on a break to recharge my batteries.
 - **(June 2023)** Our paper on [world models in continual reinforcement learning](https://arxiv.org/abs/2211.15944) was accepted to CoLLAs 2023.